hilbix/misc/src/README.md

 Quick'n'dirty sources
 =====================

-- `udp.c` is just a stub for an UDP sender, nothing spectacular, perhaps even too simple to be useful.
+- `udp` is just a stub for an UDP sender, nothing spectacular, perhaps even too simple to be useful.

-- `ipof.c` see below, `ipof.static` currently is without IDN (International Domain Names) support
+- `ipof` see below, `ipof.static` currently is without IDN (International Domain Names) support

 - `gethostname` calls gethostname(2), in contrast to `hostname` which uses `uname(2)`

 - `printresugid` just prints the real, effective and saved UID and GID.
 Can be used for SUID experiments.

-- `checknul.c` is an recipe how to do AIO to allow processing while data is read in.
+- `checknul` is an recipe how to do AIO to allow processing while data is read in.
 As example processing it lists NUL sectors in a file or device.

+- `umount2-l` unconditionally call `umount2()` with flags `MNT_DETACH` (similar to `/sbin/umount -l`) and `UMOUNT_NOFOLLOW` (to not accidentally umount softlinks).
+  This is for cases where `umount -l` hangs forever (due to a forever blocking/hung `lstat()` call)

 IPOF